The tagline for Nissan’s updated X-Trail car is “built to build families” and we couldn’t agree more.

-Phew, so with all the technical bits spoken about, what’s this car like to drive?
-Short answer is I really love it.
-Over the past couple of years we’ve driven quite a few models in this mid-size category, but at the price point, the X-Trail really is the kind of car that I’d buy myself.
-On the road it drives beautifully, feeling smooth, quiet and fun.
-And off-road, I was really impressed.
-While it doesn’t have a Low gear or Hill Descent Control, the 4×4 system (which you can put in a ‘Lock’ position by twisting a dial to the right) coped fantastically well on the short off-road course.
+With all the technical bits spoken about, what’s this car like to drive?
+Over the past couple of years I’ve driven quite a few models in this mid-size category, but at the price point, the X-Trail is the kind of car that I’d buy myself.
+On the road it drives beautifully, feeling smooth, quiet and fun, and off-road, I was really impressed.
+While it doesn’t have a Low Gear or Hill Descent Control, the 4×4 system (which you can put in a ‘Lock’ position by twisting a dial to the right) coped fantastically well on the short off-road course.

 The off-road course started off fairly straightforward on muddy trails and worked up to some wading through deep muddy ruts full of water to steep descents and climbs.
 With the 4×4 in LOCK mode; it was a real surprise at just how well it coped.
 Diesel buyers can have 4WD with any of the four trim grades (Visa, Acenta, n-tec or Tekna) but you have to pay £1,700 for it.
 In normal driving you can select just the front-wheels to save fuel.
 The automatic mode (AUTO on the dial) only sends drive to the rear wheels under hard acceleration or in slippery conditions.
 The 4×4 lock mode is the setting you choose for the worst weather and off-road situations.

-I can really picture this new X-Trail being used for a big expedition and I think Nissan really should think about putting together a tea of adventurers, building some ‘adventure’ versions of these and putting them on a long trip.
+I can really picture this new X-Trail being used for a big expedition and I think Nissan really should think about putting together a team of adventurers and build some ‘adventure’ versions…

 Back on the road, I weaved my way into Wales towards Betws Y-Coed, following the impressive sat-nav system called NissanConnect.
 During this time I had chance to play with the heated seats, the panoramic sunroof and the excellent Bose sound system.
 The touch screen lets you do all the navigation and entertainment but and it also has an ‘Around View Monitor’ camera system.
 There are cameras in the nose, tailgate and door mirrors to create a birds-eye view of the X-Trail – this is great when off-road driving or when trying to park in a busy street.
 Other technology includes ‘Active Trace Control’ which constantly monitors your speed and steering input, and adjusts your line through a corner if the car senses you’re going to run wide.